SyncfusionExamples/import-data-from-sql-server-to-excel-table-in-c-sharp/README.md

-# Import Data from SQL Server to Excel in C#
+# Import Data from SQL Server to Excel table in C#

 This repository contains Syncfusion Excel library examples that illustrates,